netor27/features-webapp/README.md

 python app.py
 ```

-* Open [http://localhost:5000/admin/initialize_demo_data](http://localhost:5000/admin/initialize_demo_data) to seed the database with demo data (Take note on one of the user/password combinations that were printed out).
+* For demo purposes, you can seed the app with demo data.
+Just open [http://localhost:5000/admin/initialize_demo_data](http://localhost:5000/admin/initialize_demo_data) to seed the database (Take note on one of the user/password combinations that were printed out).

-That's it!, you can now login to the site with the previous credentials here [http://localhost:5000](http://localhost:5000)
+That's it!, you can now login to the site with the previous credentials here [http://localhost:5000](http://localhost:5000).

+Also, the API docs are located in here [http://localhost:5000/apidocs/](http://localhost:5000/apidocs/).

 ## Running tests with the standalone service

-* First you need to setup a local database and update the config file with the values for your db name, user name, password and db hostname
+* First you need to setup a local database and update the config file with the values for your db name, user name, password and db hostname.

 ### Setting up the test database

-* Create a database in PostgreSQL, login as the default user (set 'test_mesages' to your desired new db name)
+* Create a database in PostgreSQL, login as the default user (set 'test_mesages' to your desired new db name).

 ```shell
 sudo -u postgres createdb 'test_features'